Advantages of satellite platforms:

-Dragonfly Aerospace currently offers two types of satellite platforms with different payload placement options and continues to expand its range.
+Dragonfly Aerospace currently offers two satellite platforms with different payload placement options and continues to expand its range.

 What is a satellite bus?

-A satellite bus is a spacecraft bus that maintains all the service systems of serial satellites connected to it.
-These can be both geostationary satellites and spacecrafts positioned in low earth orbits.
+A satellite bus maintains all the service systems of serial satellites connected to it, which can be both geostationary satellites and spacecraft positioned in low Earth orbits.
 Typically, a satellite bus platform includes:

 - Structures and trusses to accommodate payload;